IBM-Blockchain-Archive/vehicle-manufacture/README.md

 This code pattern is for developers looking to start building blockchain applications with Hyperledger Composer.
 When the reader has completed this code pattern, they will understand how to:
 * Create basic business network using Hyperledger Composer
 * Deploy the network to IBM Blockchain Starter Plan manually
-* Build a Node.js web application to interact with the blockchain network using Composer API
+* Build a Node.js web application to interact with the blockchain network using Composer

 The tutorial instructions will run along side the demo once deployed, you can also view them [here](apps/vehicle-manufacture/tutorial.md)